stridecolossus/JOVE/docs/blog/part-1-intro/introduction.md

 * How do we bind to the native Vulkan libraries?

-If the reader has no interest in the _why_ and wants to get straight to the nitty-gritty of the _how_ this chapter can easily be skipped.
+If the reader has no interest in the _why_ and wants to get straight to the nitty-gritty of the _how_ then this chapter can easily be skipped.

 ---